 - Disorders of psychosocial and cognitive development are key factors also affecting the quality of life of individuals with CHD.

 - Exercise testing can objectively measure functional capacity and cardiac reserve, and has an increased role in preoperative evaluation of patients with CHD compared with in the general population.

 - Adults with CHD often have complex multisystem disease for which both cardiac outcomes and noncardiac complications warrant clinical attention and empirical investigation; an interdisciplinary approach is indicated across the life span of these patients.

-Clinical Topics: Anticoagulation Management, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Prevention, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, Computed Tomography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging, Hypertension
+Clinical Topics: Anticoagulation Management, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Prevention, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, Computed Tomography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging, Hypertension

 Keywords: Anemia, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Cognition, Exercise Test, Heart Defects, Congenital, Hypertension, Liver Cirrhosis, Liver Diseases, Lung Diseases, Magnetic Resonance Imaging, Polysaccharides, Primary Prevention, Quality of Life, Receptors, Mineralocorticoid, Renal Insufficiency, Spironolactone, Tomography, X-Ray Computed, Ultrasonography, Vaccination